OpenEvalProject/evals/manuscripts/elife-70936/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/0495fxg12 Unit Stress Adaptation and Metabolism of Enterobacteria, Department of Microbiology, Université de Paris, UMR CNRS 2001, Institut Pasteur Paris France
+1. Unit Stress Adaptation and Metabolism of Enterobacteria, Department of Microbiology, Université de Paris, UMR CNRS 2001, Institut Pasteur Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-2. https://ror.org/02e2c7k09 Department of Bionanoscience, Kavli Institute of Nanoscience, Delft University of Technology Delft Netherlands
+2. Department of Bionanoscience, Kavli Institute of Nanoscience, Delft University of Technology Delft Netherlands ([ROR:02e2c7k09](https://ror.org/02e2c7k09))
-3. https://ror.org/0495fxg12 Institut Pasteur, Université de Paris, CNRS UMR6047, Evolutionary Biology of the Microbial Cell, Department of Microbiology Paris France
+3. Institut Pasteur, Université de Paris, CNRS UMR6047, Evolutionary Biology of the Microbial Cell, Department of Microbiology Paris France ([ROR:0495fxg12](https://ror.org/0495fxg12))
-4. https://ror.org/02dd25k08 Univ.
-Grenoble Alpes, CNRS, CEA, IRIG, Laboratoire de Chimie et Biologie des Métaux Grenoble France
+4. Univ.
+Grenoble Alpes, CNRS, CEA, IRIG, Laboratoire de Chimie et Biologie des Métaux Grenoble France ([ROR:02dd25k08](https://ror.org/02dd25k08))
-5. https://ror.org/012t91r40 Aix-Marseille Université-CNRS, Laboratoire de Chimie Bactérienne UMR 7283, Institut de Microbiologie de la Méditerranée, Institut Microbiologie Bioénergies Biotechnologie Marseille France
+5. Aix-Marseille Université-CNRS, Laboratoire de Chimie Bactérienne UMR 7283, Institut de Microbiologie de la Méditerranée, Institut Microbiologie Bioénergies Biotechnologie Marseille France ([ROR:012t91r40](https://ror.org/012t91r40))
-6. https://ror.org/02e2c7k09 Department of Biotechnology, Delft University of Technology Delft Netherlands
+6. Department of Biotechnology, Delft University of Technology Delft Netherlands ([ROR:02e2c7k09](https://ror.org/02e2c7k09))

 † Corresponding author

 ## Abstract

 Iron-sulfur (Fe-S) clusters are ancient and ubiquitous protein cofactors and play irreplaceable roles in many metabolic and regulatory processes.
 Fe-S clusters are built and distributed to Fe-S enzymes by dedicated protein networks.
 The core components of these networks are widely conserved and highly versatile.
 However, Fe-S proteins and enzymes are often inactive outside their native host species.
 We sought to systematically investigate the compatibility of Fe-S networks with non-native Fe-S enzymes.
 By using collections of Fe-S enzyme orthologs representative of the entire range of prokaryotic diversity, we uncovered a striking correlation between phylogenetic distance and probability of functional expression.
 Moreover, coexpression of a heterologous Fe-S biogenesis pathway increases the phylogenetic range of orthologs that can be supported by the foreign host.
 We also find that Fe-S enzymes that require specific electron carrier proteins are rarely functionally expressed unless their taxon-specific reducing partners are identified and co-expressed.
-We demonstrate how these principles can be applied to improve the activity of a radical S -adenosyl methionine(rSAM) enzyme from a Streptomyces antibiotic biosynthesis pathway in Escherichia coli .
+We demonstrate how these principles can be applied to improve the activity of a radical S-adenosyl methionine(rSAM) enzyme from a Streptomyces antibiotic biosynthesis pathway in Escherichia coli.
 Our results clarify how oxygen sensitivity and incompatibilities with foreign Fe-S and electron transfer networks each impede heterologous activity.
 In particular, identifying compatible electron transfer proteins and heterologous Fe-S biogenesis pathways may prove essential for engineering functional Fe-S enzyme-dependent pathways.

 ## Introduction